 What is Apple AirPlay 2?

-AirPlay was first introduced in September 2010, having previously been called AirTunes and available only for audio streaming.
+AirPlay was first introduced in September 2010, having previously been called AirTunes for audio-only streaming.

-Which Apple devices will support AirPlay 2?
+Which Apple devices support AirPlay 2?

-- iPhone X
+- iPhone X and iPhone XR

-- iPhone 8 Plus
+- iPhone 8 and iPhone 8 Plus

-- iPhone 7 Plus
+- iPhone 7 and iPhone 7 Plus

-- iPhone 6S Plus
+- iPhone 6S and iPhone 6S Plus

-- iPhone 6 Plus
+- iPhone 6 and iPhone 6 Plus

 - iPhone SE